Blažova pećina

-Blažova pećina is a small karst cave located on the Sinjajevina mountain in central Montenegro.
+Blažova pećina (Blaž cave) is a small karst cave located on the Sinjajevina mountain in central Montenegro.
+It is notable for its unique biodiversity, including being the habitat for the endemic blind cave beetle Anthroherpon sinjajevina.

 Location and Description

-The cave is situated near the village of Rudanci, at an elevation of about 1,467 meters above sea level.
+The cave is situated near the village of Rudanci, at an elevation of about 1,467 m above sea level.
 It is formed within the limestone bedrock characteristic of the Dinaric Alps karst region.
+It is a small and simple cave, consisting of two chambers divided by a 9 m deep vertical section.